 Once they sign the quote, they need to be able to pay the deposit using my specific payment gateway that you've never heard of, and from there, get routed to a custom section of the website that only they can see, where they get access to a private repository of files, which are tracked to see if they've really downloaded them, and a private forum – which needs to notify me when someone posts.

-Thankfully, HGTV was having a marathon of their show, Property Brothers.
-If you’ve never seen the show, let me explain how it works (and you’ll see why I’m bringing it up).
+Sometimes, if I'm lucky, HGTV has a marathon of the show Property Brothers.
+If you've never seen the show, let me explain how it works (and you'll see why I'm bringing it up).

 - Brothers (a real estate agent and a general contractor) meet with a couple.